 • Other relevant documents can include any additional documents pertinent to your trip’s purpose.

-The above list of documents may vary depending on the purpose of your trip and the length of your stay, and the nearest Portuguese embassy from where you’re applying may request additional documents.
+The documents may vary depending on the purpose of your trip and the length of your stay, and the nearest Portuguese embassy from where you’re applying may request additional documents.

 Discover a world of possibilities: Explore all the Portugal Visa & Citizenship Programs